net-a-porter-mobile/XCTest-Gherkin/README.md

 #### Duplicate steps:

-If there are step definitions which both match a step in your feature then the test will fail with an error something like
+If there are step definitions which all match a step in your feature then the test will fail with an error something like

 ```
 -[XCTest_Gherkin_Tests.ExampleFeatures testBasicSteps] : failed - Multiple steps found for : I have a working Gherkin environment